yogeshchandrasekharuni/fast-agent/README.md

 )
 ```

-Look at the `parallel.py` workflow example for more examples.
 If you don't specify a `fan-in` agent, the `parallel` returns the combined Agent results verbatim.

 `parallel` is also useful to ensemble ideas from different LLMs.